mkubaczyk/tfplan/README.md

 * ```$ tfplan --git-diff``` - will read resources and modules into targets from git diff

 * ```$ tfplan --git-diff -l "google_compute_firewall.*"``` - will read resources from git diff and limit them to google_compute_firewall kind only

+### --git-diff

+This flag takes git diff staged and to be staged files, excluding untracked by git, into consideration and ignores reading from files defined with other parameters.